thraxil/cask/README.md

 * An active anti-entropy process runs on each node, checking integrity and replication of stored files and balancing across the cluster.
 * Pluggable Storage backends.
-Currently only disk is implemented, with plans for S3 next.
+Currently local disk and S3 are implemented, with plans for Dropbox, Drive, etc.

 What Cask doesn't do: